99991/blts/README.md

 1. `git clone git@github.com:99991/blts.git`
 2. `cd blts`
 3. Install Docker.
-4. Run `docker build -t testimage .` to build the Docker image from the Dockerfile.
+4. `docker build -t testimage .` to build the Docker image from the Dockerfile.
 5. Install [llama.cpp](https://github.com/ggerganov/llama.cpp).
 6. Download a language model.
-For testing, [Qwen/Qwen2.5-Coder-1.5B-Instruct-GGUF](https://huggingface.co/Qwen/Qwen2.5-Coder-1.5B-Instruct-GGUF/blob/main/qwen2.5-coder-1.5b-instruct-q4_k_m.gguf) is a probably good enough and should run even on bad computers.
+For testing, [Qwen/Qwen2.5-Coder-1.5B-Instruct-GGUF](https://huggingface.co/Qwen/Qwen2.5-Coder-1.5B-Instruct-GGUF/blob/main/qwen2.5-coder-1.5b-instruct-q4_k_m.gguf) is a probably good enough and should run even if your computer is bad.
 7. Start `llama-server` using a command similar to the following:

 ```